 - The amount shown on the Financial Aid Letter for either award type is not a guaranteed financial resource, but rather a limit to the amount the student may earn during the academic year through FWSP or SEP.

 - This money is earned by working part time in a position posted online by Student Financial Assistance (SFA).

 - Although the full amount of the work award may be listed in only one semester, the award is for the full year.

 - Exceeding a work award may result in the loss of other sources of aid.

-- Because it is your responsibility to monitor your earnings, contact Student Financial Services at 508-565-1088, Duffy, Room 103, to discuss options if earnings approach the value of the work award.
+- Because it is your responsibility to monitor your earnings, contact Student Financial Assistance at 508-565-1088, Duffy, Room 103, to discuss options if earnings approach the value of the work award.